Strawberry Cough Cannabis Review - Everything you need to know and more

 If you don't want to experiment too much by mixing different strains together and you face the dilemma: "sativa or indica for pain," remember: indica for pain is always a safe choice.

-The strawberry weed strain can be vaped as well - a Strawberry Cough drop to get you feeling dope.
+The strawberry weed strain can be vaped as well - a Strawberry Cough drops to get you feeling dope.
 You can get yourself a Strawberry Cough cartridge or a strawberry vape pen, but keep in mind vaping Cough at night isn't too recommendable.
 Besides being weed that looks like strawberry, this strain is certainly the kind of weed that gives you energy.
 If you're going to be vaping cough syrup, it's best to do in the morning or mid-day.

 FYI, if you like your vapors, be sure to check out a Eureka Vape cartridge review - the vapor won the award for best cannabis concentrate last year.